18F/handbook/docs/11-help-desk/working-practices.md

 ## Overview

-CivicActions support staff hold kindness, empathy and respect for our users and clients as the primary values in our work.
+Respect for our users and clients is one of the primary values in our work.
 We show this by emphasizing helpfulness, timeliness and kindness in our working practices.

 ## Helpfulness